heavyimage/resume.heavyimage.com/markdown/resume.md

 * **Clearly communicated** complex workflows and tools to artists.
 * **Tutored** junior / new members of the team.

-2009-2014
+2008-2014
 :	**Freelance and Staff Compositor** (New York, London)

-I worked for 6 years as a Compositor (VFX artist) across multiple films, TV shows and advertisement campaigns, including the Oscar nominated film "Inside Llewyn Davis" and the James Bond Film "Spectre".
+Worked for 6 years as a Compositor (VFX artist) across multiple films, TV shows and advertisement campaigns, including the Oscar nominated film "Inside Llewyn Davis" and the James Bond Film "Spectre".

-I performed start-to-finish compositing (paint and roto, 2d and 3d tracking, keying, color correction and full comp work) for at least 30 TV and Film projects in Shake and Nuke.
+Performed start-to-finish compositing (paint and roto, 2d and 3d tracking, keying, color correction and full comp work) for at least 30 TV and Film projects in Shake and Nuke.
+Proficient at both 'invisible effects' and complex multi-pass CG compositing.

 More information is available via my [IMDB profile](https://www.imdb.com/name/nm2993340/) and my [2013 showreel](https://vimeo.com/63213779).